 American Addiction Centers Can Help

 Drugabuse.com is a subsidiary of American Addiction Centers (AAC), a leading provider in outpatient programs such as drug and alcohol detox care, and inpatient rehab programs.
 If you are struggling with addiction and considering detox or rehab, then please call our team to help you find the treatment you need.
-You can reach us at 1-888-744-0069 .
-Learn more about our confidential helpline.
+You can reach us for free at .
+Learn more about our confidential helpline or how to contact alcohol, narcotics or drug abuse helplines.

 You can also use our free and confidential online insurance checker below to see if your health insurance will cover the cost of treatment.